andersaamodt/declaration-of-individual-emancipation/declaration.md

 [^implicitbias]: Decades of psychological research, beginning with the Implicit Association Test developed at the University of Washington by Anthony Greenwald and colleagues, show that most individuals—including members of the marginalized groups themselves—exhibit automatic negative associations toward Black faces, women, and others marked by social stigma.
 These biases operate below conscious awareness and shape perception, threat assessment, and split-second decision-making, revealing the depth of cultural conditioning.

 ##### **Police Gangs and White-Supremacist Infiltration.** {#sec:police-gangs}
 Federal, state, and local law enforcement agencies have long tolerated the organization of armed cliques and white-supremacist factions within their ranks.
 These groups operate as secret fraternities of violence—keeping kill tallies, marking allegiance with tattoos, celebrating shootings, and treating human life as a blood sport.
-Recruitment, oversight, and internal investigations routinely ignore or conceal their presence, allowing organized prejudice and criminal impunity to persist criminal violence to persist within public institutions.[^policegangs] (see[@sec:racist-policing])
+Recruitment, oversight, and internal investigations routinely ignore or conceal their presence, allowing organized prejudice and criminal impunity to persist ouwithin public institutions.[^policegangs] (see[@sec:racist-policing])

 [^policegangs]: The FBI warned in 2006 of white-supremacist infiltration of law enforcement and reaffirmed the threat in 2020.
 Los Angeles County Sheriff’s Department “deputy gangs”—including the Executioners, Banditos, and Grim Reapers—have been documented for decades, their existence confirmed in sworn testimony.
 These groups have celebrated shootings, falsified reports, and intimidated whistleblowers while continuing to receive public funding and state protection.